 What is Hadoop?

-Hadoop is an open source platform designed by Apache and written in java programming language for vast majority of data with new ways of storing that makes it easy managing the big data to cheap and efficient.
-Hadoop is not just a data storage for archiving massive of data, it provides wide variety of fast data processing methods. it has two main part: data processing framework and distributed file system.
-Rather than making it easy working with big data, Hadoop is enable scale up to clusters of computers instead of a huge data center by using parallel processing.
+Hadoop is an open source platform designed by Apache and written in Java programming language for a vast majority of data with new ways of storing that makes it easy managing the big data to cheap and efficient.
+Hadoop is not just a data storage for archiving massive of data, it provides a wide variety of fast data processing methods. it has two main part: the data processing framework and a distributed file system.
+Rather than making it easy working with big data, Hadoop is enabling scale up to clusters of computers instead of a huge data center by using parallel processing.
 Hadoop is completely flexible because it is modular and is switchable for different tools and platforms.

 What's the need for Hadoop?

 I'm not going to talk about traditional RDBM databases and their lacks, but the reality is that changes in RDBM databases are naturally hard and cumbersome.
-Hadoop however provides to store much data, structured and unstructured and that's why it's better choice to catch up all kinds of data by any traffic of transferring in different clusters.
-About 80% of data is Unstructured and managing and analyzing this via traditional database which has designed for structured data is so expensive.
-As I mentioned Hadoop is not just about storing massive amount of data, data should be analyzed and processed easily and cheaply.
+Hadoop, however, provides to store much data, structured and unstructured and that's why it's a better choice to catch up all kinds of data by any traffic of transferring in different clusters.
+About 80% of data is Unstructured and managing and analyzing this via a traditional database which has designed for structured data is so expensive.
+As I mentioned Hadoop is not just about storing a massive amount of data, data should be analyzed and processed easily and cheaply.

 How does it work?